gongxiii/cantonese-mandarin-normalization/README.md

 However, the GPT variation-aware method does not solve the task completely.
 It still struggles with Cantonese slang, sarcastic tone, sentence-final particles, and cases where several Standard Chinese paraphrases are possible.
 This is why the manual acceptable rate is higher than the other systems but still below 50%.

-Overall, the prototype shows that task-specific LLM prompting is a useful intervention for this bottleneck, but it should be evaluated with both automatic and manual methods.
-Automatic character-level metrics are useful for reproducibility, but they can overestimate outputs that preserve surface characters and underestimate fluent paraphrases.
+Overall, I see task-specific prompting as useful but not sufficient.
+The prototype is most useful as a small benchmark for comparing failure modes, especially where automatic scores and manual judgments disagree.

 ## Limitations

-This is a small prototype-level benchmark with 70 manually curated examples.
-It is not an unbiased or representative sample of all written Cantonese on social media.
-The examples were selected because they illustrate common normalization difficulties, so the results should be interpreted as evidence about specific bottlenecks rather than as a general estimate of real-world system performance.

-The dataset is also limited in domain.
-Most examples come from publicly visible YouTube comments and Hong Kong online forum discussions.
-Other domains, such as private messaging, news comments, subtitles, or longer forum threads, may contain different writing styles and different normalization challenges.
+This is a small prototype-level benchmark with 70 manually curated examples, mostly from publicly visible YouTube comments and Hong Kong online forum discussions.
+The examples were selected to illustrate common normalization difficulties, so the dataset should not be treated as a representative sample of all written Cantonese on social media.
+Other domains, such as private messaging, news comments, subtitles, or longer forum threads, may show different writing styles and error patterns.

 The Standard Written Chinese references were written by one annotator.
 Since multiple valid normalizations are often possible, the references should be treated as evaluation anchors rather than unique ground truth.
 A larger project would ideally include multiple annotators and measure inter-annotator agreement.